cloudberrydb/cloudberrydb-site/docs/insert-update-delete-row-data.md

 TRUNCATE mytable;
 ```

 This command empties a table of all rows in one operation.
-Note that `TRUNCATE` does not scan the table, therefore it does not process inherited child tables or `ON DELETE` rewrite rules.
+Note that in Cloudberry Database, the `TRUNCATE` command will affect inherited child tables by default, even without using the `CASCADE` option.
+In addition, because Cloudberry Database does not support foreign key constraints, the `TRUNCATE` command will not trigger any `ON DELETE` actions or rewrite rules.
 The command truncates only rows in the named table.

-## Work with transactions `<!-- 概念类信息，暂未验证 -->`
+## Work with transactions

 Transactions allow you to bundle multiple SQL statements in one all-or-nothing operation.